-I only allow myself to keep a maximum of 40 games with expansions.
-This is partly storage space related, but also as i invest in new games i try to fund from ones that have had a good run in my collection or gone out of favour, as there are only so many games you can realistically play regularly.
-So this is a list of the games that i have removed from my lists and sold during 2019, with some quick thoughts on why.
+I try to keep a maximum of 40 games with expansions, due to both storage space and funding, and so as i invest in new games, i contribute from ones that have had a good run in my collection and went out of favour.
+I have to be quite ruthless, so this is a list of the games that i have removed from my lists and sold during 2019, with some quick thoughts on why.

-Eldritch Horror & Elder Sign – two co-operative games with the Cthulhu theme, i have been really fond of Eldritch Horror in particular over the years which i have now bought and sold twice.
-I really like the co-operative adventure it brings, and occasionally i decide i want to replay it, however its card story text is not always joined up in context with the game you are playing.
-In the end i have conceded that i preferred Darkest Night 2nd Edition and Runebound 3rd Edition as threat countdown co-operative games for their theme and gameplay.
+Eldritch Horror & Elder Sign – two co-operative games with the Cthulhu theme, i am still really fond of Eldritch Horror and really like the co-operative adventure it brings, and i am sure i will occasionally decide i would like to replay it.
+Its card story text is not always joined up in context with the game you are playing, and in the end i conceded that i prefer Darkest Night 2nd Edition and Runebound 3rd Edition as threat countdown co-operative games for their theme and gameplay.
 I am ultimately more invested in fantasy than horror genres.

-Spirit Island – this one was the hardest decision this year as it is certainly one of the great co-operative games, and i still keep a recommendation on the site.
-However as a strategy game rather than an adventure i just do not tend to solo play it much, and the win mechanics can feel a little anticlimactic at times.
-The card play and player boards are lovely, but my friend does have a copy we can play occasionally, and i wanted to re-purchase Dungeon Alliance after receiving the kickstarter story expansions, as i find the card drafting there a little more engaging for solo games.
+Spirit Island – this was the hardest decision this year as it is certainly one of the great co-operative games, however as a strategy game rather than an adventure i just do not tend to solo play it much, and the win mechanics can feel a little anticlimactic at times.
+The card play and player boards are lovely, but as my friend does have a copy we can play occasionally, i wanted to re-purchase Dungeon Alliance after receiving the kickstarter story expansions, where i find the card drafting a little more engaging for solo games.
 So it was a direct swap back as i had in fact sold Dungeon Alliance last year to fund Spirit Island.

-King of Tokyo & Jamaica – family games get less play nowadays as my son is 17 and my games group has a lot of choices to compete with.
-I really like Jamaica and would always play it, but with Bat Cup arriving and Flamme Rouge in my collection i felt that i had one too many fun racing games.
-King of Tokyo is a dice rolling game owned also by others in the group, and as it was now a rare game to hit my table at home i decided to part with it.
+King of Tokyo & Jamaica – family games get less play nowadays as my son is 17 and my games group has a lot of competitive choices to compete with.
+I really like Jamaica and would always play it, but Flamme Rouge is my preferred fun racing game.
+King of Tokyo is a dice rolling battle game which is owned by others in the group, and as it rarely hit my table at home i decided to part with it.